Māhoenui: History

+Demographics

-Māhoenui is in meshblocks 1016005, 1016101-2, and 1016203-4, which had a population of 78 people in the 2018 census.
+Māhoenui is in meshblocks 1016005, 1016101-2, and 1016203-4, which had a population of 72 people in the 2023 census.

+The community straddles Herangi and Aria statistical areas.

 Education

-Until 2005, Māhoenui had a small primary school, with a roll of six children in 2004.
-In 2005, the school closed down due to lack of students, with the property now privately owned.
+Māhoenui primary school opened in 1898 and closed in 2006 due to lack of students, with the property now privately owned.

 Geography

 Māhoenui is located in the King Country approx 50 km inland from the west coast of the North Island, the topography is hilly to mountainous, with small alluvial areas near the streams and river.

 Economics

 The primary activity is sheep farming, with beef and dairy farming to a lesser degree.